List of Hollows in Bleach: Wonderweiss Mergera

 Arrancar 77 Wonderweiss Mergera (ワンダーワイス・マルジェラ, Wandāwaisu Marujera) is a modified arrancar with reiatsu density comparable to the current Espadas.
 The remains of his hollow mask resembles a small crown on his head.
 Modified by Aizen using the Hōgyoku as a weapon to render Yamamoto's Zanpakutō completely useless, the process removed all forms of Wonderweiss' rationality, his memory retention, speech, and intelligence.
 As a result, despite being all-powerful, Wonderweiss is intellectually disabled.
 He possesses a level of hostility, firing a bala towards Kisuke Urahara during their battle, but quickly reverts to his regular state after doing so.
 Kaname Tōsen states that Wonderweiss (like himself) is a pure being, but wonders whether he is pure good or evil.
 He follows Tōsen everywhere when possible and is hostile to what he perceives as Tōsen's enemies.

 Wonderweiss' own zanpakutō Extinguir (Esutingiru) resembles a purple-colored claymore or zweihander.
 In his released form, Wonderweiss appears to have giant shoulders and thighs, skinny limbs, and a large crown-like headpiece.
 Upon contact he instantly extinguishes and absorbs Ryūjin Jakka's flames into his body.
 Furthermore, his strength is highly augmented, he is capable of instant-regeneration, and can produce numerous arms from his shoulders and back that can extend to great lengths.

 Shortly after his creation, Wonderweiss is sent to the human world with the Espadas Grimmjow, Luppi, and Yammy to engage and distract the Soul Reapers while Ulquiorra captures Orihime.
 He later appears during Aizen's assault on Karakura Town leading a massive hollow called Hooler, impaling Jushiro Ukitake with his bare hands, and then freeing Halibel from Tōshirō Hitsugaya's ice prison with a sonic scream.
 Despite engaging Kensei in battle after eventually overwhelming Mashiro when she killed Hooler, Wonderweiss reappears to save Aizen from Yamamoto's suicide attempt and engages the Captain-Commander in a hand-to-hand battle.
 He is ultimately killed and shattered to pieces by Yamamoto's Sōkotsu technique; however, having sealed all Ryūjin Jakkas flames into his body prior to their fight, Wonderweiss' corpse explodes and Yamamoto is forced to throw himself onto Wonderweiss' body to prevent the release of the absorbed flames from incinerating the entire town.

-Wonderweiss is voiced by Hisayoshi Suganuma in the Japanese version of the anime.
+Wonderweiss is voiced by Hisayoshi Suganuma in the original Japanese version of the anime.
 In the English dub, he is voiced by Christopher Corey Smith until episode 278 and by Michael Sinterniklaas in later episodes.